bitekas/properties/README.md

 Public interface:
 -----------------
-For the public interface, see <libproperty/property.hpp>.
+For the public interface, see [the main source file](libproperty/property.hpp).

 Other nifty features: